CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 - Other Integrators: Direct Lighting, Multiple Importance Sampling
 - Implicit Surfaces: Raymarched 3D [Mandelbulb!](http://www.skytopia.com/project/fractal/mandelbulb.html)

-// Describe the basic LTE, show images for how perfectly diffuse and specular brdfs scatter light The basic, naive pathtracer has a simple goal: hit an object, change the current ray's color according to the material properties, bounce and continue.
+The basic, naive pathtracer has a simple goal: hit an object, change the current ray's color according to the material properties, bounce and continue.
 While, this while give you a correct image, it will take a terribly long time for the image to converge to one without any noise or graininess.
 Here, after 5000 samples, we see the results of a simple cornell box scene integrated naively: